 “I STILL DON’T KNOW WHY IT HAPPENED”

-Low said she hasn’t been able to figure out why the brain aneurysms happened, although Dr Han had told her that stress can play a big part, and that women tend to have a higher risk of getting it.
+Low said she hasn’t been able to figure out why the brain aneurysms happened, although her doctor told her that stress can play a big part, and that women tend to have a higher risk of getting it.

 “I run my own company, and I remember I was juggling a few projects back then, and also taking care of some new businesses that were coming in.
 But I wouldn’t say I was overly stressed, so I’m not really sure how it all happened.”